Critical incident management training

 - Prepare Training®

 If you work in higher education or in business, retail, manufacturing, or public service, the Prepare Training® program can help you and your coworkers respond safely and consistently to challenging behaviors.
 You can attend the One-Day Foundation Seminar and learn basic skills, or you can attend a Three-Day Instructor Certification Program and become certified to teach the program to other staff in your organization.
-Find a public course in your area, or let us bring the training to you.
+Find out how you can get training.

 - Prepare Training® Topic Modules